 - a.
-The United Kingdom or the Community, as appropriate, shall provide to the Agency the information identified in Article 2.a.(i),(iii),(iv),(vi) and (ix) and Article 2.b. within 180 days of the entry into force of this Protocol. - b.
-The United Kingdom or the Community, as appropriate, shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a above for the period covering the previous calendar year.
-If there has been no change to the information previously provided, the United Kingdom or the Community, as appropriate, shall so indicate. - c.
+France or the Community, as appropriate, shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv) and (viii) and Article 2.b. within 180 days of the entry into force of this Protocol. - b.
+France or the Community, as appropriate, shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
+If there has been no change to the information previously provided, the Community or France, as appropriate, shall so indicate. - c.
 The Community shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(v) for the period covering the previous calendar year. - d.
-The United Kingdom shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(viii)(a).
+France shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(vii)(a).
 This information shall be provided within sixty days of the end of each quarter. - e.
-The Community and the United Kingdom shall provide to the Agency the information identified in Article 2.a.(vii) 180 days before further processing is carried out and, by 15 May of each year, information on changes in location for the period covering the previous calendar year. - f.
-The United Kingdom and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
-The United Kingdom shall provide to the Agency the information in Article 2.a.(viii)(b) within sixty days of the Agency's request.
+France, as appropriate in liaison with the Community, shall provide to the Agency the information identified in Article 2.a.(vi), by 15 May of each year, for the period covering the previous calendar year.

+- f.
+France and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
+France shall provide to the Agency the information in Article 2.a.(vii) (b) within sixty days of the Agency's request.